 Dentist in South Orange, NJ Discusses Excessive Mouth Watering

 Saliva is an essential aspect of a healthy mouth.
 Not only is it integral to helping you digest your food but it serves as a natural mouthwash.
 Some people seem to have too much saliva and their mouth waters all the time.
 This condition is referred to as hypersalivation.
-Here’s what you need to know.
+Here’s what our South Orange dentist wants to share with our patients.

 What Causes the Mouth to Water?